 33.x.y1 Capability signaling

-An MLD can indicate capability to support exchanging frames simultaneously on a set of affiliated STAs to another MLD.
-An MLD that supports multiple links can announce whether it can support transmission on one link concurrent with reception on the other link for each pair of links.
+An MLD can indicate capability to support exchanging frames simultaneously by affiliated STAs on a set of links to another MLD in TBD capability element.
+If that capability field is set to 1, the MLD is a multi-radio MLD.
+If that capability field is set to 0, the MLD is a single radio MLD.
+(Motion 26) A multi-radio MLD operating on multiple links can announce whether it can support transmission on one link concurrent with reception on the other link for each pair of links through TBD subfield in TBD element.
 The two links of each link pair are on different channels.
-If a MLD can support transmission on link 1 concurrent with reception on link 2, and vice versa, this pair of links will be STR.
-Otherwise, this pair of links will be non-STR.
+(Motion 38, Motion 46) The TBD subfield is set to 1 to indicate the link pair is STR.
+The TBD subfield is set to 0 to indicate the link pair is NSTR.

-Note - If an MLD can support transmission on link 1 concurrent with reception on link2, but cannot support transmission on link2 concurrent with reception on link1, this pair of links will be non-STR.
+Note - If an MLD can support transmission on link 1 concurrent with reception on link2, but cannot support transmission on link2 concurrent with reception on link1, this pair of links is NSTR.

+(Motion 122)

+The STR capability of a non-AP MLD on a pair of setup links may change after multi-link setup.
+The non-AP MLD may use TBD signaling on any enabled link to inform the AP MLD about such a capability change.

+(Motion 112, #SP4)

-The details of capability signaling are TBD.
+The details of capability signaling are TBD.(Motion 112, #SP4)

+An MLD can simultaneously operate over a STR link pair as described in 33.x.y2 (STR: General).

-An MLD can simultaneously operate over a pair of links that have constraints as described in 33.x.y2 (Non-STR: General) and 33.x.y3 (End PPDU alignment).
+An MLD can simultaneously operate over an NSTR link pair as described in 33.x.y2 (Non-STR: General) and 33.x.y3 (End PPDU alignment).

+An MLD in multi-link single-radio mode can operate over one or more links as described in 33.x.y2 (Multi-link single radio) .

+An MLD in enhanced multi-link single-radio mode can operate over one or more links as described in 33.x.y3 (Enhanced multi-link single radio).

-Straw Poll: Do you support to incorporate the proposed draft text in this document 11-20/1320r3 to the TGbe Draft 0.1?
+Straw Poll: Do you support to incorporate the proposed draft text in this document 11-20/1320r4 to the TGbe Draft 0.1?